 Truthfully, there are many Ibanez guitars worth checking out for the intermediate guitarist.
-Both the RG and S Series have some affordable options, and there are some awesome guitars in the Iron Label Series.
-But, if you want the hot pickups, whammy bar, fast neck and classic look the Ibanez RG is known for, the RG450 is the most complete package for the most budget-friendly price.
+Both the RG and S Series has some affordable options, and there are some awesome guitars in the Iron Label Series.
+But, if you want the hot pickups, whammy bar, fast neck, and classic look the Ibanez RG is known for, the RG450 is the most complete package for the most budget-friendly price.

 I can’t make a shortlist of my favorite guitars without thinking about Schecter.
 This is a guitar company that always surprises me.

-The Damien Elite is a guitar built for heavy music, with active EMG 81/85 pickups, a mahogany body and a bolt-on maple neck with a rosewood fingerboard.
+The Damien Platinum is a guitar built for heavy music, with active EMG 81/85 pickups, a mahogany body, and a bolt-on maple neck with a rosewood fingerboard.
 This combination gives the Damien Elite the right punch and power for extreme metal sounds and solos.

-I love the Epi Les Paul and the Fender MIM Strat.
-To me, these two guitars are the staples of the intermediate-level guitar world.
+I love the Les Paul PlusTop Pro and the Fender Player Strat.
+To me, these are two of the best rock and blues guitars out there.
 They are affordable, but they are good enough to gig and record with, and really that's what you are looking for at this point in your career.
 Plus, they are flexible, so it doesn't matter if you play country or metal or everything in between, they will get the job done.

-On the other hand, maybe you don't care about being versatile.
-Maybe you are a fire-breathing metal maniac, or something like that.
-In that case, I'd be thikning about the ESP LTD with the EMGs, the Schecter, the Ibanez or the Jackson.
+Maybe you are looking for an affordable guitar for metal.
+In that case, I'd be thinking about the ESP LTD with the EMGs, the Schecter, the Ibanez, or the Jackson.
 I think the Schecter and ESP LTD are a bit more geared toward modern metal, where the Ibanez and Jackson appeal more to the shredder in me.

-If I were dedicated to country or blues I would seriously consider the Fender Tele.
+If I wanted a guitar for country or blues I would seriously consider the Fender Tele.
 Telecasters have that country twang, but then again you can go for a model with humbuckers if you like the Tele look but want something more suited to rock.